 Our collection, featuring both spiral gold rings and spiral engagement rings, is imbued with the symbolism of life’s cycles and the old tales of pagan gods and goddesses.
 The triple goddess, once symbolized by Brigid, whose legacy is so entwined with Irish identity that she became Saint Brigid, lends her transformative energy to our spiral Celtic designs.

 Whether you’re drawn to the spiritual journey of a celtic spiral ring or the intricate dance of spiral rings gold, let these bands be a testament to your own story of life, love, and renewal.
 Ready to intertwine your history with the legends of old?
 Select a spiral wedding ring that resonates with your soul’s journey.

 What is the inspiration behind the design of the Celtic Spiral Wedding Rings?

-Our range of Celtic spiral wedding rings are inspired by the spiral or, triskele, which is to be found at many of Ireland’s megalithic monuments, most notably in stone carvings at the Newgrange passage tomb which was built around 3,200 B.C.
+The designs of the Celtic Spiral Wedding Rings are inspired by the spiral or triskele found in many of Ireland's megalithic monuments, notably in stone carvings at the Newgrange passage tomb which was built around 3200 BC.